Jay-Idrees/UPenn-Cybersecurity-Archiving-and-Logging-Data/Readme.md

 ## Random Usefulthings

 - `ls -l admit discharge` displays the files inside and the permissions of the folders
+- `ls -lat` here lat are instructions where `l` list of files, `a` displays entries starting with `.` means also shows hidden files and folders and `t` Sort by time modified.

 ## `tar` for full and incremental backup